Montel Vontavious Porter: Personal life

 In August 2007, Assad was diagnosed with Wolff–Parkinson–White syndrome, a rare condition that causes the heart to beat faster than normal.
-The condition was discovered during his tenure with WWE, when he had undergone a routine check-up in accordance with WWE's Talent Wellness Policy, which otherwise would have gone undetected until it was too late.
+The condition was found in his time with WWE, when he had undergone a routine check-up in accordance with WWE's Talent Wellness Policy, which otherwise would have gone undetected until it was too late.

-Assad has acquired numerous tattoos through his life, including a portrait of Malcolm X on the upper left portion of his chest, the sarcophagus of King Tut and the pyramids on his left upper biceps, the words "Monte Cristo" with the phrase "the best revenge is living well" in script on his right forearm (both references to the book The Count of Monte Cristo), the Eye of Horus on the back of his left arm, and a star on his right shoulder.
+Assad has acquired many tattoos through his life, including a portrait of Malcolm X on the upper left portion of his chest, the sarcophagus of King Tut & the pyramids on his left upper biceps, the word MonteCristo with the phrase "the best revenge is living well" in script on his right forearm, both references to the book The Count of Monte Cristo, the Eye of Horus on the back of his left arm, and a star on his right shoulder.
 He also has a number of homemade gang-related tattoos that he had done when he was a teenager.

-Assad has stated that he was a video game fan growing up, and that the finishing maneuver he used on the independent circuit, the Malicious Intent, was inspired by a similar move performed by Eddy Gordo from the Tekken series.
-He has been a fan of Manchester United FC since he was 13, naming Eric Cantona as his favorite player.
-Despite his earlier conversion to Islam, he has since described himself as an atheist and "infidel".
+Assad enjoys playing video games and took inspiration for the finishing move he used on the independent circuit, a spin kick called Malicious Intent, from a similar move performed by Tekken character Eddy Gordo.
+He has been a fan of English football team Manchester United FC since age 13, citing Eric Cantona as his favorite player.

+Due to Assad's criminal record, his visits to other countries on wrestling tours are subject to permits and background checks for recent behavior.
+Assad converted to Islam during his time in prison, but is now an atheist, and because of that, he was unable to attend WWE's shows in Saudi Arabia, where his status as a Muslim-turned-atheist is considered punishable by death.

 Assad practices Brazilian jiu-jitsu, in which he gained the rank of purple belt after winning the gold medal at the Houston Open in the Masters 3 Ultra Heavyweight Division.
 He also won gold in the Open Division at the Houston Open, and silver at the IBJJF Masters World Championship in the Masters 4/Male/Purple/Ultra-Heavy Category.
-In December 2020, he won a gold medal at the IBJJF Masters World Championship in the Masters 4/Male/Purple/Ultra-Heavy Category, and was promoted to brown belt at the medal presentation.
-He continues to train in the sport, alongside fellow wrestler Dave Bautista.
+In December 2020, he won a gold medal at the IBJJF masters world championship in the Masters 4/Male/Purple/Ultra-Heavy Category, and was promoted to brown belt at the medal presentation.
+He continues to train in the sport with former professional wrestler-turned Hollywood actor Dave Bautista.
+In April 2024, he was awarded his black belt in Brazilian Jiu-jitsu by Andre Santos at Gracie Barra Boca Raton.